ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 design might give a high success rate but low reward per success, another design might have a low success rate but very high reward per success.
 We often care most about the expected reward of a design.
-If we just compare success rates and choose the design with the higher rate, we are not necessarilly choosing the option with the higher expected reward.
+If we just compare success rates and choose the design with the higher rate, we are not necessarily choosing the option with the higher expected reward.
 This post discusses how to do AB testing when the reward per impression is limited to a set of fixed values.
 In particular, I demonstrate bayesian computational techniques for determining: